Nory9/Tunify-Platform/README.md

     - Ensured each controller receives its repository through constructor injection.
     - Allowed controllers to interact with the data access layer via the repository.

+ ## Authentication and Authorization

+### Authentication

+The Tunify Platform uses ASP.NET Core Identity for managing user authentication.
+Users can register, log in, and log out of the application.
+Passwords are securely hashed using Identity's built-in mechanisms, and users are uniquely identified by their username or email.

+### Authorization

+Authorization is handled using role-based access control (RBAC).
+The platform defines roles that restrict access to certain functionalities based on the user's role.
+For example, administrative tasks such as managing the music catalog are restricted to users with the "Admin" role, while regular users have access to playlist creation and music streaming functionalities.

 ## Swagger UI Integration